Swatto86/ps-launcher/README.md

 # PS-Launcher

-A minimal, secure PowerShell script launcher that produces executables under 15KB without requiring the C Runtime Library.
+A minimal, secure PowerShell script launcher (under 10KB) that runs PowerShell scripts silently without displaying a console window.

 ## Overview

-PS-Launcher is a lightweight Windows executable that safely launches PowerShell scripts with parameters while implementing security best practices.
-It's designed for scenarios where you need a small, standalone executable to run PowerShell scripts without exposing command-line complexity to end users.
+PS-Launcher is a lightweight Windows executable designed to run PowerShell scripts **under the current user context** without showing a PowerShell console window.

+### Why PS-Launcher?

+When running PowerShell scripts via Task Scheduler, shortcuts, or automation tools, a PowerShell console window typically appears and remains visible during execution.
+This is distracting for users and unprofessional for automated tasks.

+**PS-Launcher solves this by:**
+- Running PowerShell scripts completely hidden (no console window)
+- Executing under the current user's security context (not SYSTEM)
+- Supporting all script parameters and exit codes
+- Maintaining full PowerShell functionality while being invisible to users

+This is particularly useful for:
+- Task Scheduler tasks that run while users are logged in
+- Login scripts that map network drives
+- Background automation that shouldn't interrupt users
+- Professional deployments where UI visibility is undesirable

 ## Features

+- **Silent Execution** - Runs PowerShell scripts without showing any console window (`CREATE_NO_WINDOW` flag)
+- **Current User Context** - Executes scripts with the logged-in user's permissions and environment
-- **Ultra-small executable** (~8-15KB) using `/NODEFAULTLIB` optimization
+- **Ultra-small executable** (~6KB) using `/NODEFAULTLIB` optimization
+- **Full Parameter Support** - Pass any parameters to scripts with automatic quoting and validation
+- **Exit Code Propagation** - Returns the script's exit code for proper error handling
-- **Security-focused** design preventing PATH hijacking and command injection
+- **Security-focused** - Prevents PATH hijacking and command injection
-- **Parameter passing** support with automatic quoting and validation
-- **Comprehensive error handling** with user-friendly messages
-- **No dependencies** - runs on any Windows system with PowerShell
+- **No dependencies** - Runs on any Windows system with PowerShell 5.1+

 ## Usage